kleinbottle/swanlotus/content/blogs/the-wonder-that-is-pi/the-wonder-that-is-pi.md

 >
 >The number $\pi$ (pronounced "pie") has been recognized from time immemorial because its physical significance can be grasped easily: it is the ratio of the circumference of a circle to its diameter.
 But who would have thought that such an innocent ratio would exercise such endless fascination because of the complexities enfolded into it?
 >
 >Not surprisingly, some students I met recently wanted to know more about $\pi$.
-Accordingly, I have refreshed and revised my original presentation to better accord with the form and substance of a blog.
+Accordingly, I have substantially recast and refreshed my original presentation to better accord with the form and substance of a blog.
 The online references have also been updated to keep up with a rapidly changing Web.
 >
 >If there are any errors or omissions, please [email](mailto:feedback.swanlotus@gmail.com) me your feedback.

-## Circumference, diameter and π
+## Circumference, diameter, and π

 The straight line or [geodesic](https://mathworld.wolfram.com/Geodesic.html) is the shortest distance between any two points on a plane, sphere, or other space.
 The circle is the [locus](https://en.wikipedia.org/wiki/Locus_(mathematics)) traversed by a moving point that is [equidistant](https://en.wikipedia.org/wiki/Equidistant) from another fixed point on a two-dimensional plane.
 It is the most [symmetrical](https://mathworld.wolfram.com/Symmetry.html) figure on the plane.
 The [diameter](https://en.wikipedia.org/wiki/Diameter) is the name given both to any straight line passing through the centre of the circle---intersecting it at two points---as well as to its length.
 When we divide the [perimeter](https://en.wikipedia.org/wiki/Perimeter) of circle, more properly called its [circumference](https://en.wikipedia.org/wiki/Circumference), $C$, by its diameter, $d$, we get the enigmatic constant  $\pi$, which has a value between $3.141$ and $3.142$:
 $$